Communities

 Post History

-#2: Post edited by user avatar Taeir‭ · 2023-08-06T11:31:04Z (about 1 year ago)
+#2: Post edited by user avatar Taeir‭ · 2023-08-06T11:31:04Z (over 1 year ago)

 • I believe that rvm has a mechanism where it will automatically switch to the correct ruby version based on the lockfile.
 So if the lockfile of an application were to say: